fcturan20/fcturan20-blog/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I'm a student graduated from high school, going to go to University (which one is uncertain).
 I'm interested both real-time and offline rendering, writing my own renderers.
-This blog